 Students will need to bring their instruments into The Sixth Form on a regular basis during the course as most units have practical and performance elements.

-Music blends well with many subjects including: Music Technology, Performing Arts, Media, Film Studies, Mathematics, English, and Computing.
+Music blends well with many subjects including: Music Technology, Performing Arts, Media, Film Studies, Mathematics, English, and Computer Science.

 Future Career Opportunities

 Students go on to study traditional music and music technology degrees and can specialise in community, commercial and world music.
 Careers include popular and classical music, theatrical performance, film and television, computer gaming and advertising.